 An attempt will be made to outline the characteristics that typify this Surinamese migrant category.
-This provides more insight into several identified and unidentified problem areas from a Continued on p.
-8 humanitarian as well as a policy making perspective.
-From the available incomplete information, we consider rel-
+This provides more insight into several identified and unidentified problem areas from a humanitarian as well as a policy making perspective.
+From the available incomplete information, we consider relevant:

+Suriname Refugees

-Suriname Refugees Continued from p.
+Continued from p.
 7

-- categories involved; age, ethnic background, occupation (military/ civic) social-economic position; - status in Holland; legal, employment, accommodation.
+- categories involved; age, ethnic background, occupation (military/civic) social-economic position; - status in Holland; legal, employment, accommodation.